MJovanovic40/jobfair23-backend-challenge/README.md

 ## Documentation

-Code documentation will be available via javadoc, API documentation will be available via SwaggerUI (only in development mode), and all other files (images, schemes, etc.) will be available in the docs folder.
+Code documentation is available via javadoc (`mvn javadoc:javadoc`), API documentation is available via SwaggerUI ( please reference the `application.properties` file to disable it in production), and all other files (images, schemes, etc.) will be available in the `docs/` folder.

+## Running the service

+The service requires some environment variables in order to run:

+- `PROFILE` (scheduler or noscheduler) - Scheduler profile runs the scheduled events for creating and ending auctions alongside everything else, which is the default option.
+- `DATABASE_HOST` - The host of the database.
+- `DATABASE_NAME` - The name of the database.
+- `DATABASE_USERNAME` - The username of the user that will have permission to modify the database.
+- `DATABASE_PASSWORD` - The password of the user.
+- `JWT_SECRET` - Secret key used to sign JWT tokens.
+- `PORT` - The port that the application runs on.

+The service can be started in two ways:

+### 1. Maven

+Provide all the environment variables and run `mvn spring-boot:run` to run the application.

+### 2. Docker

+1. Rename/Copy the `.env.example` to `.env` and modify `<database_username>`, `<database_password>`, and `<jwt_secret>`
+   accordingly.
+   Please note that if you want to run the service with docker compose (recommended), you need to set the `DATABASE_HOST` to "mariadb" (or the name of the database service inside the `docker-compose.yml` file).
+2. Run `docker compose up` and the service will start on the provided port.

+Optionally you can build the Docker container and run your MariaDB instance independently.
+In that case build the container from the provided Dockerfile and run it with the above-mentioned environmental variables.